 The Criminal Justice Realignment Act of 2011 (AB109) reduced the state prison population and shifted supervision of offenders to the local level to receive evidence based programming through community corrections programs in an effort to improve public safety outcomes (reduce recidivism).

-In the spring of 2012 the Yuba County Probation Department utilized AB 109 funds to open the current Day Reporting Center (DRC) in an effort to provide an array of direct services to individuals under our supervision along with a projected 150 new mandatory supervision and post release community supervision individuals formerly supervised by state parole.
+In the spring of 2012 the Yuba County Probation Department utilized AB 109 funds to open a Day Reporting Center (DRC) in an effort to provide an array of direct services to individuals under our supervision along with a projected 150 new mandatory supervision and post release community supervision individuals formerly supervised by state parole.
 These individuals historically had limited access to local programs and services for various reasons including but not limited to lack of medical insurance, income, transportation, and available programs within the community.
-The goal of our DRC is to provide centralized services of education, counseling, and training integrated into collaborative supervision to reduce recidivism and provide a track toward success in the community.
+The goal of the DRC was to provide centralized services of education, counseling, and training integrated into collaborative supervision to reduce recidivism and provide a track toward success in the community.

 Our department collaborates with the Sutter County Probation Department and the California Department of Corrections and Rehabilitation on a quarterly basis to put on a "One Stop Shop" event at the Yuba County Government Center for supervised individuals.
 This event includes a guest speaker and various local community based organizations and government agencies ready to assist individuals with services such as child support; substance abuse; mental health; employment; housing; legal assistance; and healthcare.